Electrostatically-induced topological phase transitions in polyacetylene molecules: Theoretical framework

-with $\{\nu,\mu\}=\{c,s\}$.
-A standard manipulation after bosonization renders the kinetic and forward-scattering part of the electronic Hamiltonian into a quadratic Hamiltonian, the so-called Luttinger-Liquid model, i.e., $H_{LL}= H_0+H_e^\text{fs}$ \cite{Giamarchi2004, Gogolin1998}.
-This term naturally splits as $H_{LL}=H_s+H_c$, explicitly separating charge and spin modes,
+To investigate the low-energy properties of the system, we employ the standard Abelian bosonization formalism (see Appendix \ref{app:fermions} for details).
+In this framework, the low-lying excitations are described by a pair of bosonic phase fields $\phi_\nu(x)$, where $\nu = c, s$ denotes the charge and spin collective modes, respectively.
+A standard manipulation after bosonization renders the electronic Hamiltonian in the form $H_e = H_s + H_c$ \cite{Giamarchi2004, Gogolin1998}, which explicitly decouples the charge and spin modes, with each $H_\nu$ taking the form of a standard sine-Gordon model:

-with $\nu=\{c,s\}$.
-In this expression, $v_\nu$ physically represents the velocity of charge or spin collective modes (i.e., plasmons or spinons, respectively) and $K_\nu$ are the dimensionless ``Luttinger parameters'' (or stiffness parameters) that control the decay of the correlation functions.
-In terms of the forward-scattering couplings defined in Eq. (\ref{eq:geology}), $K_\nu$ are given by
+In this expression, $\Pi_\nu(x)$ is the canonically conjugate momentum to $\phi_\nu(x)$, $v_\nu$ physically represents the velocity of charge or spin collective modes and $K_\nu$ are the dimensionless ``Luttinger parameters'', that encode forward-scattering interactions.
+The couplings $g_s$ and $g_c$ denote backscattering and umklapp interactions respectively \footnote{The usual notation in the literature is $g_s=g_1$ and $g_c=g_3$.
+We have chosen a different, more compact notation.}.
+In terms of phase fields $\phi_\nu(x)$ the electron charge- and spin- density operator is written as $\rho_\nu(x)=-\sqrt{2}\partial_x\phi_\nu(x)/\pi$.